Montana-Code-School/introjs/README.md

 ## Learning Resources

 There are many online learning platforms, many of which cost money.
-We highly recommend these two free resources to support your learning.
+We highly recommend these free resources to support your learning.
 * [Exercism - TDD oriented exercises in many languages](http://exercism.io/)
 * [FreeCodeCamp.org - methodical exercises for programming](http://freecodecamp.org)
 * [JavaScript Koans](https://github.com/mrdavidlaing/javascript-koans)